bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 No, no.
 So it's not like super small.

 I mean, when I say small, I don't mean like infinitesimally small like epsilon.
-I just mean that it's small relative to the size of the of the of the data.
+I just mean that it's small relative to the size of the of the data.
 Yeah, so it's small enough that when the client decrypts, it can kind of round away the error.

 So you can think of it, it's less like epsilon, more like error.
 Like that floating point error where you add 1.00001 and 1.00001 and you get 2, because of that floating pointer, it's analogous to that.
-It's more like there's the small error that you can ignore at the end.
+It's more like there's a small error that you can ignore at the end.
 Also to Max's point, I remember I forgot to mention something which is interesting, which is you asked whether this left and right thing are different.

 And they are, to the attacker, they're indistinguishable.
 But something that is happening that is kind of interesting is that each ciphertext contains noise.

 So what's happening every time we do one of these operations is the noise inside the ciphertext is growing.

 And when I say noise, it's kind of sounds fuzzy, but basically there's noise inside every ciphertext.
 And as you do operations to it, noise grows.
 And when the noise is too big, when you decrypt, you'll get the wrong answer.
 You'll get an incorrect decryption and you won't know it.
 So part of it is that there is something happening when you do these multiplications and these additions.
 The noise is growing.
 You can't do it an unlimited number of times.

 Otherwise, the ciphertext will kind of become garbage.

 Speaker 3: 00:57:19

-Okay, that's the way you explained it in the terms of matrices.
+Okay, that's the way you explained it in terms of matrices.
 Yeah, I think it clicks something on me.
 You know?